JDot555/JOS/README.md

-# Simple Java Operating System Simulator
+# JDot Operating system - JOS

 This is a simple Java program that takes command input and fulfills your request, similar to a CLI operating system.
 You can run it by clicking the `JOS.exe` file.